hannibal002/SkyHanni/CONTRIBUTING.md

 ### Setting up IntelliJ

-Once your project is imported into IntelliJ from the previous step, all dependencies like Minecraft, NEU, and so on should be automatically downloaded.
+Once your project is imported into IntelliJ from the previous step, all dependencies like Minecraft and so on should be automatically downloaded.
 If not, you might need to link the Gradle project in the Gradle tab (little elephant) on the right.

 <details>